|147D.09||LIMITATIONS OF PRACTICE.|

 (3) the removal of a placenta accreta.

 (a) A licensed traditional midwife shall provide an initial and ongoing screening to ensure that each client receives safe and appropriate care.
 A licensed traditional midwife shall only accept and provide care to those women who are expected to have a normal pregnancy, labor, and delivery.
 As part of the initial screening to determine whether any contraindications are present, the licensed traditional midwife must take a detailed health history that includes the woman's social, medical, surgical, menstrual, gynecological, contraceptive, obstetrical, family, nutritional, and drug/chemical use histories.
 If a licensed traditional midwife determines at any time during the course of the pregnancy that a woman's condition may preclude attendance by a traditional midwife, the licensed traditional midwife must refer the client to a licensed health care provider.
-As part of the initial and ongoing screening, a licensed traditional midwife must recommend that the client receive the following services, if indicated, from an appropriate health care provider:
+As part of the initial and ongoing screening, a licensed traditional midwife must provide or recommend that the client receive the following services, if indicated, from an appropriate health care provider:

 (1) initial laboratory pregnancy screening, including blood group and type, antibody screen, Indirect Coombs, rubella titer, CBC with differential and syphilis serology;